-The next European Parliament election will be taking place between 23 and 26 May 2019, five years since European voters last went to the polls.
-In the run-up to the election, the project European Election 2019 Monitor will be keeping track of how social democratic parties are faring across all EU member states.
+The last European Parliament election took place between 23 and 26 May 2019, five years since European voters last went to the polls.
+In the run-up to the election, the project European Election Monitor has kept track of how social democratic parties were faring across all EU member states.
 The project covers all EU social democratic parties that sit with the Progressive Alliance of Socialists and Democrats (S&D group) in the European Parliament.
+Even beyond the election in May 2019, the data will be updated at irregular intervals in order to observe the movements in the social-democratic party family.
+The next European elections are expected to take place in May 2024.

 This map shows the results of S&D member parties in the most recent national parliamentary elections.
-(For a summary of socialist/social democratic parties’ status in national parliaments in 2018, i.e. whether they are the sole governing party, senior or junior coalition partner, or in opposition, see the overview produced by the FES project Social Democracy Monitor.)
-No further national elections are taking place in 2018.
-In 2019, national parliamentary elections will be held in Estonia (3 March), Finland (14 April), Belgium (26 May, in parallel with the European election), Denmark (by 17 June at the latest), Poland (autumn), Greece (by 20 October at the latest) and Portugal (by October at the latest).
+(For a summary of socialist/social democratic parties’ status in national parliaments in 2018, i.e. whether they are the sole governing party, senior or junior coalition partner, or in opposition, see the overview produced by the FES project Social Democracy Monitor.).
+In 2019, national parliamentary elections will be held in Denmark (by 5 June), Poland, Austria and Greece (autumn), and Portugal (by 6 October).

-This map shows the results of the S&D member parties in the 2014 European Parliament election.
+This map shows the results of the S&D member parties in the 2019 European Parliament election.
 It also shows the seats won by national social democratic parties in each individual EU member state and the total number of seats available for that state.
-At the last European Parliament election in 2014, the Progressive Alliance of Socialists and Democrats (S&D) won 25.43% of votes cast across Europe, making it the second-biggest group in the European Parliament behind the European People’s Party (29.43%).
-The S&D group is the only group in the European Parliament with members from all 28 EU member states.
+At the last European Parliament election in 2019, the Progressive Alliance of Socialists and Democrats (S&D) won about 20 per cent of votes cast across Europe, making it the second-biggest group in the European Parliament behind the European People’s Party (29.43 per cent).
+The S&D Group has members from almost all European member States.
+Only from the Czech Republic and Ireland does the S&D group have no members.
+Status of the values is May 27, 2019.
+Slight shifts are still possible.

 This map shows the difference between the latest national poll figures for the social democratic party (or parties) in each EU member state and the results of the most recent national parliamentary election.
 It thus provides a rough visualisation of trends within specific EU member states and changes in support for individual parties.